TroyWilliams3687/documentos/en/documents/commands.md

 ### Stats

-The `stats` command displays the word count of all markdown files in the system as well as a total word count.
+The `stats` command displays the word count for each of the Markdown files in the system and also provides a total word count.

 ```bash
 $ docs --config=./en/config.common.yaml stats